rediacc/www/src/content/docs/en/cli/api-reference/list.md

 - HasAccess indicator shows if user can use the bridge
 - Special 'Global Bridges' entry may be shown for cloud-managed bridges

-## company-vault
+## organization-vault

-View company-wide vault configuration
+View organization-wide vault configuration

 #### API Information

-**Endpoint:** `POST /api/StoredProcedure/GetCompanyVault`
+**Endpoint:** `POST /api/StoredProcedure/GetOrganizationVault`

 **Authentication:** Required (token-based with Rediacc-RequestToken header)

 #### Details

-Displays the encrypted vault data stored at the company level.
+Displays the encrypted vault data stored at the organization level.
 This typically contains global settings and shared credentials.

 #### Parameters